dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 Note that "hash collisions" are rare with this hashing scheme, but are likely to occur with large databases (millions of keys), and collision have been generated as a proof of concept.
-Implementions should take care to properly handle collisions by verifying keys and following bucket pointers (see the next section).
+Implementations should take care to properly handle collisions by verifying keys and following bucket pointers (see the next section).